Aranya-Marjara/.github/profile/README.md

 - **Ethical by Design** — open, transparent, and non-commercial
 - **Silent Execution** — code that works beautifully without noise
-- **Adaptive Architecture** — systems evolving like living organisms
+- **Adaptive Architecture** — systems that evolve like living organisms
 - **Knowledge as a Forest** — shared freely to grow and thrive
 - **Security as Respect** — protecting users and their data